buddypress/buddypress/src/readme.txt

 = Where can I get support? =

 Our community provides free support at <a href="https://buddypress.org/support/">https://buddypress.org/support/</a>.

-For dedicated consultations, see our <a href="https://buddypress.org/consulting/">unofficial list</a> of freelancers, contractors, and agencies offering BuddyPress services.

 = Where can I find documentation? =